Randonnée Mensuelle Villefranche-de-Panat

 Date(s) :

 Départ 8h Place du Marché.
-Direction La Bastide-Solages avec Courir en Lévézou.
+Direction Bozouls avec Courir en Lévézou.
 Participation 3€ + 3€ covoiturage.
 Apportez votre gobelet.
 Licence FFRP obligatoire !
 Renseignements au 06 48 75 43 00

 .